Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interactions/02_007_ethical_dilemma_with_marcus_reynolds.md

 ## Ethical Dilemma with Marcus Reynolds
 *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.*

 **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
 If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
-I fear that without safeguards, we could exacerbate existing inequalities."
+I fear that without safeguards, we could exacerbate existing inequalities.
+My commitment to social equity drives me to ensure that our policies uplift everyone, not just the privileged.
+We have a responsibility to advocate for those who cannot advocate for themselves."

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it."